 Begin the Year with Tax Management in Mind

 If you want to save on taxes come tax time while working to take your business to a higher level, don’t expect this to happen automatically.
 Don’t expect this to happen all of a sudden.
 Least of all, don’t expect to get lucky.
 It takes serious planning to pull this off.
 Saving money on taxes doesn’t just happen.
 Left to themselves, tax authorities will try to saddle you with as many taxes as possible.
 Don’t be surprised.
 That is their job.
 There is, however, a lot you can do about this situation.
 You can plan your fiscal year with tax reduction in mind.
 At the start of the year, start with a solid plan.
 Read the points raised below and add them to your business operations and management plan for the coming year.

 Aggressive Spending means substantial tax write-offs

 The tax code is structured in such a way that the government only taxes what’s left after a company deducts its expenses from its revenues.
 So, the more expenses you have, the less adjusted income your company has.
-Your company is taxed based on what is left over.
+Your company is taxed based on what is leftover.
 If you are serious about saving money on taxes, it is very important that you increase your expenses.
 This is the core of saving money on taxes while positioning your business for further revenue growth.
-The less left over, the less taxes you pay because tax authorities follow a graduated system.
-There is a minimal income level that doesn’t get taxed at all.
+The less leftover, the fewer taxes you pay because tax authorities follow a graduated system.
+There is a minimum income level that doesn’t get taxed at all.
 There’s a higher income level that gets taxed and the rate goes up as your company’s income goes up.
 This keeps going up until you hit the maximum tax rate.
-The key to saving money on taxes is to make sure you have very little left over.
+The key to saving money on taxes is to make sure you have a very little leftover.
 After all, 32% of nothing is, you guessed it, nothing.
 Keep in mind that this doesn’t mean you don’t make any money.
 You still make money but you don’t make enough taxable income to get slapped with a high tax rate.